-If you missed the fall months to renovate flower/garden beds then we may as well grab the shovel
+If you missed the fall months to renovate flower/garden beds then you’re down to crunch time.

-One of the spring pitfalls is we rush to get plants in the ground and work soils that are either too dry or wet.
-Either action can ruin soil structure.
+Renovating overly wet or dry soils ruins soil structure that takes years to recover.
 If the soil is too dry simply wait for rain or hand water a day or two before digging.
-Renovating soils that are too wet can wreak havoc on soil structure that can take years for it to recover.
-Either way, check the soil moisture first to decide if it’s ready to work.
-After you add soil amendments and do the rough digging with a shovel, the Garden Weasel is a fantastic tool to break up larger dirt clods and finish grade the bed.
-Simply go back and forth with the weasel until it’s finished to your satisfaction.
+If too wet, wait a few days to let it dry some before grabbing the shovel.
+After you add soil amendments and do the rough digging, the Garden Weasel is a fantastic tool to break up larger dirt clods and finish grade the bed.
+Simply go back and forth with the Weasel until it’s broken up to your satisfaction.

 SOIL AMENDMENTS A MUST FOR KANSAS CITY GARDENS

 Kansas City native soils tend to be high in clay and easily compact.
-Compacted soils squeeze out oxygen that plant roots need to thrive, and this is why we need soil amendments to improve soil tilth and oxygen levels.
+Compacted soils squeeze out oxygen that plant roots need to thrive, and soil amendments improve soil tilth and oxygen levels.
 Cotton burr compost is a very good soil amendment for our clay soils; but not the only one.
-Another amendment is HAPPY FROG SOIL MIX.
-This increasingly popular amendment is a 3 cubic foot bale and includes slow release organic plant nutrients and mycorrhizae (more on mycorrhizae in this newsletter).
+Another amendment is HAPPY FROG SOIL CONDITIONER.
+This increasingly popular amendment comes in a 3 cubic foot bale and includes slow release organic plant nutrients and beneficial mycorrhizae fungi (more on mycorrhizae in this newsletter).
 Happy Frog is an especially good choice for new or raised beds.
 We have both products on hand and if you would like to compare them.

 When a plant is taken out of a container or dug up and moved, physical handling causes microscopic root hairs to slough off, which leads to transplant shock and slower recovery after moving.
 Using a root stimulant at planting means less transplant babysitting.